wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 ## Create Vue Components

 The `vue-router` library contains a number of components to help developers create dynamic and rich UIs.
-One of them, `router-view, renders the component for the matched route.
+One of them, `router-view`, renders the component for the matched route.
 In our case, when the user accesses the root route `/`, `vue-router` will render the `Login` component as configured in `routers.js`.

 Open `./kudo-oos/pkg/http/web/app/src/components/App.vue` and copy in the following code.